 Is manure good food for the larvae?

 If the manure comes from a healthy animal, then it may be good.
 You can mix them with some water to create a paste for the larvae.
 Chicken manure, pig manure give good results.
+Chicken manure however may heat up the bin.
 If you can stand the smell, then using chicken manure is perfect for the larvae.
+Rabbit manure doesn't heat up as much and it is moist enough for the baby larvae.
 Larvae from 4 days old can eat this stuff with ease.

 Some people find cow manure or goat dung not as effective.
 Because these animals eat mostly high-fibrous grasses, which the larvae don't find that appetizing.
 Growers find that the grubs grow slower & smaller on these foods.
-Also, inside the stomach of the BSF larvae are some strong acids & gut microbes, they can fight or deactivate some troubling viruses & bacteria.
+Also, inside the stomach of the BSF larvae are some strong acids & gut microbes, they can fight or deactivate some troubling viruses & bacteria like Salmonella.

 See a quick comparison between BSF larvae fed on soybean waste vs cow dung here: